• Home

 Capanna Alpina

 From the parking continue in the north-east direction through the forest.
-This is the direction towards Col de Locia (2069 m, 6788 ft), visible in the picture above directly above the Capana.
-Just below the Coll, there is a water source, I do not know if the water is available all the year.
+This is the direction towards Col de Loccia (2069 m, 6788 ft), visible in the picture above directly above the Capanna.
+Just below the Col there is a water source.
+I do not know if the water is available all year round.

 Water source below Col de Locia.

-After that you have a very pleasant more or less flat section at a high elevation, the blue line in the map.
-Here, you are already above 2000 meters of elevation.
-This area is called Le Gran Plan The path raises very slowly towards Ju dal’Ega pass (2157 m, 7077 ft) seen in the picture:
+The path is very gentle at first as you go through the woods, then it becomes steep before you reach the Col. After that you reach a very pleasant, more or less flat section at high elevation.
+Here, you are already above 2000 meters.
+This area is called Le Gran Plan.
+The path rises very slowly towards Ju dal’Ega pass (2157 m, 7077 ft) seen in the picture:

 Pleasant walk towards Passo Ju dal'Ega.